KorwinS/grafana-maintenance/README.md

 Takes Grafana out of "Maintenance Mode" by reading the values in the txt file in the directory.

+### cw_datasource.py

+A script to create a Cloudwatch data source via the Grafana API.
+The `create_datasource()` function takes 4 arguments:

+- ds_name: String - Name of the Data Source.
+Example "Lead Allocation Prod"
+- account_num: String - AWS account number
+- aws_region: String - Set the default AWS region for the data source.
+- role_name: String - Name of the IAM role for account access.

+### influx_datasource.py

+A script to create an Influxdb data source via the Grafana API.
+The `create_datasource()` function takes 5 arguments:

+- ds_name: String - Name of the Data Source.
+Example "Lead Allocation Prod"
+- dbname: String - Name of the InfluxDB database
+- influx_url: String - Url of the InfluxDB API
+- influx_user: String - User name for InfluxDB Credentials
+- influx_pass: String - Password for InfluxDB Credentials

+### user_emails.py

+A script to gather a list of email addresses of users via the Grafana API.
+The `email_txt()` function takes 1 argument:

+- email_list: List - List of all email addresses from the `get_users()` function.

 ---

 Example `configuration.py`: